bashirk/POEMAI/tests/README.md

 Bot Framework v4 bot tests for `POEM AI` bot.

-This project uses the [botbuilder-testing](https://www.npmjs.com/package/botbuilder-testing) package and [mocha](https://github.com/mochajs/mocha) to create unit tests for your bot.
+This project uses the [botbuilder-testing](https://www.npmjs.com/package/botbuilder-testing) package and [mocha](https://github.com/mochajs/mocha) to create unit tests for the POEM bot.

 This project shows how to: